Aaron Rocchino – Owner

 Monica grew up in San Rafael, CA, and then attended Brown University in Providence, RI, where she mastered the art of cooking in a toaster oven and a microwave.
 During her junior year in college, she attended the University of Bologna in Italy.
 It was here that she learned that a tomato isn’t orange but a deep crimson, and that truly fresh food tastes amazing without much tampering.
 Upon returning to the States, she knew that she wanted food to play a central role in her career.
 She also had an entrepreneurial spirit and focused her studies in economics, business and management.
 Upon graduating, Monica went to work at Paula LeDuc Fine Catering in Emeryville, CA, where she was hired as an Event Production Manager.
 Here she became more comfortable with culinary terms, pairing wines with food, and the art and importance of customer service.
 After two years with Paula LeDuc Fine Catering, Monica decided it was time to tap into her business training and start her own company.
 Monica started Stelle Events where she planned and coordinated events for Americans both in Northern California and in Italy.
 The company grew to produce twelve high-end events a year.
 While the company was in its beginning stages, Monica worked at Oliveto Restaurant and Café in Oakland, CA, where she learned much more about Italian food, sustainability and wine pairing.
 She also met her future husband and co-owner of The Local Butcher Shop, Aaron.
 After five years of running Stelle Events, it was time to hone her sales skills, so back to Paula LeDuc Fine Catering she went as an Account Executive.
 She was an Account Executive for two and a half years before opening The Local Butcher Shop.

-Langdon is originally from Palo Alto, CA. He graduated from culinary school in 2009 and has been working as a butcher for three years.
+Langdon is originally from Palo Alto, CA. He graduated from culinary school in 2009 and has been working as a butcher since 2010, with the TLBS crew since 2012.
 He now lives on his boat in the Berkeley Marina and enjoys hiking and camping, taking photos, and cooking good food.

 Jason – Butcher

 Jason was born and raised on Oahu, Hawaii.
 All of his fondest memories involve gathering around a table of good food.
-Jason says his work as butchers allows him to help others create memories around their own table.
+Jason says his work as a butcher allows him to help others create memories around their own tables.
 In Hawaii, Jason worked as a cook and ran a sustainable seafood business.
-He reolcated to California and joined our team in July 2016.
+He relocated to California and joined our team in July 2016.
 He enjoys fishing, diving and hunting in his free time.

 Mike – Butcher

-Mike helped run his family butcher shop in Cumberland, Rhode Island.
-He also looked up to the skilled butchers and wanted to learn the trade as he grew older.
+Mike helped run his family’s butcher shop in Cumberland, Rhode Island as a kid.
+He looked up to the skilled butchers and wanted to learn the trade as he grew older.
 When he not working, Mike mountain bikes and practices ju jitsu.

 Kyle hails from Port Angeles, Washington.
 He learned to cook when he was eight years old, and as he put is, “it just kinda stuck.”
 Prior to joining the team at The Local Butcher Shop, Kyle was the kitchen manager at New Easy Lounge.
 When he’s not making delicious meaty things he enjoys reading, painting and videography.